kotajacob/pcf/README.md

 pcf
 ====

-A simple paste.cf command line client.
-Reads file(s) from STDIN or filename as argument, uploads to a paste.cf server, and prints the url(s) to STDOUT.
+A simple command line sha1/FTP-based pastbin client.
+Reads file(s) from STDIN or filename as argument, uploads file(s) to a server, and prints the url(s) to STDOUT.

 The PCFSERVER environment variable is used to declare server information.
 An example in your shellrc would be `export PCFSERVER='https://paste.example.com:21/incoming'`.
 The port and path are optional and will depend on how the pcf server you're using is configured.

+Checkout [paste.nilsu.org](https://paste.nilsu.org) for a free public pcf server.
+You can also create your own pcf server with `incron`, (anonymous) `ftpd`, and a script to move and rename the file to it's `SHA1.extension`.
+Here's [the script used on paste.nilsu.org](https://paste.nilsu.org/rename.py).

 License
 --------